Quick Review of Add/Drop and Withdrawal Policies:

 Late Fee Appeals

-Late fees are given to all students that do not have a payment plan or financial aid in place by the payment plan due date each semester.
+Late fees are given to all students that do not have a payment plan or financial aid in place by the payment due date each semester.
 If you believe that you have extenuating circumstances that warrant a review of your account with the possible removal of the late fee, you may fill out the Late Fee Appeal Form.
+Only one appeal form is necessary to appeal all late fees accrued in the same semester.
 Please keep in mind:

 - Accounts will not be reviewed until they are paid in full.